tusharmverma/ai-clone-builder/docs/getting-started.md

-# 🚀 Getting Started with fol-ai-match
+# 🚀 Getting Started with ai-clone-builder

 **Get your first AI clone talking in under 10 minutes!**